suessflorian/postgres-logical-replication/README.md

 _Notes_:

-- The filenaming convention here is seperated into two parts, leading 8 hexadecimal values represent a time element (epoched to when the DB cluster first started).
+- [LSN](https://www.postgresql.org/docs/14/datatype-pg-lsn.html) derived filename convention here, leading 8 hexadecimal values represent a time element (epoched to when the DB cluster first started).
 Remaining 16 values increment as needed.
 - WAL files are binary files with allocation of 16MB - this is changeable.

 You can `--follow` these WAL files;